bryan-gilbert/bp-vue-webpack-babel/README.md

 This file is useful if you wish to reset the package.json file to all the latest versions of the bundles.
 Just run install.sh and test that the project still works.

+## References
+To setup Bulma and Vue and CSS generation [https://bulma.io/documentation/customize/with-node-sass/]

 ## About